|

 One of those staying at the helm is the Treasurer, Nantwich Town

-Councillor, Graham Fenton, and joining them will be Allison
+Councillor, Graham Fenton, and joining them will be Allison Horrobin,

-Horrobin, Nantwich Museum's Community Learning Officer.
-(UPDATE:
+Nantwich Museum's Community Learning Officer.

-but has remained on the Holly Holy Day Committee.)
+remained on the Holly Holy Day Committee.

 |